-The purpose of this article is not to outline to benefits of guest writing, I am aware that not only have I covered that idea before, in previous guest posts (and interview.)
+The purpose of this article is not to outline to benefits of guest writing, I am aware that not only have I covered that idea before, in previous guest posts and interview.
 But it is something which has been previously covered before on the web.
-I wanted to share with you the good and bad experiences I have experienced on a personal level when writing for various design sites and also share the experiences I have had hosting guest posters on my site Design Juices.
+I wanted to share with you the good and bad experiences I have experienced on a personal level when writing for various design sites and also share the experiences I have had hosting guest posters on my site.

 You see not only have I taken my time out to seek out (and also be approached) guest writing opportunities, but I have also taken the plunge in offering guest writing opportunities myself.
 Most have which have been really positive experiences and something which I will continue to do so for long into the future.